box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 ![Navigating to templates under Box Sign](images/sign-template-navigate.png)

-Then, click on the New Template button, chose or upload document, from Box.
+Then, click on the New Template button, and choose or upload the document from Box.

 ![Selecting a document when creating a template](images/sign-template-selecting-template.png)